reesamu/Innovation-Summit-2025/docs/additional-resources/code-of-conduct.md

 # What Happens After a Report Is Filed

-After a member of the ESIIL DEI team takes your report, they will (if necessary) consult with the appropriate support people at CU.
-The ESIIL DEI team will respond with a status update within 5 business days.
+After a member of the ESIIL ACI team takes your report, they will (if necessary) consult with the appropriate support people at CU.
+The ESIIL ACI team will respond with a status update within 5 business days.

 During this time, they, or members of the CU Office of Institutional Equity and Compliance, will: